 For many years I’ve dreamed of strolling through the narrow streets in the five quintessential villages of the Italian Riviera, Cinque Terre.
 Each village nestled deeply into the crevices of the rocky hillsides which cascade into the Mediterranean Sea.
 With homes painted in a multitude of earthy colors, adorning fresh flowers on the balconies and vines on the walls.
-For me, this is one place that was on our must see list while on our 6 week European Road Trip.
-Luckily the kids and Alan were up for the day trip from our campsite in Monotpoli, about a 90 min drive each way.
+For me, this is one place that was on our must see list while on our 6 week European Road Trip in 2013.
+Luckily the family was up for the day trip from our campsite in Monotpoli, about a 90 min drive each way.

 Cinque Terre –

 Cinque Terre is along the North West Mediterranean coast or the Italian Riviera.
 The literal translation of Cinque Terre is “Five Lands” in this case referring to the five villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 The coastline, the five villages, and the surrounding hillsides are all part of the Cinque Terre National Park and is a UNESCO World Heritage Site.

 Come with me on a photo walk along the main street of the southernmost village of Riomaggiore.
 Cars are only allowed up near the main road and there is very limited parking available.
 When we stopped by the tourist information center in La Spezia, she recommended that we park the car there and take a ferry to the villages.
 With this information in hand, we did the standard Wagoner move and ignored her advice.
 We were determined to have our freedom with our car and go check out the villages.